cnelson20/cjnsh/README.md

 ## Features
 - Semicolon parsing
 - Quote handling
-- Ability to escape quotes / other backslashes
+- Ability to escape characters
 - Replacement of ~ with home directory
 - Pipe
 - Redirection to, from files